landonessex/jenkins-github-integration/README.md

-# jenkins GitHub Integration
+# jenkins gitHub integration

 This repository demonstrates the integration between Jenkins and GitHub using webhooks.

-updated: First change
+updated: first change